Linda Stender: 2006 congressional race

 Stender was the Democratic Party nominee for New Jersey's 7th congressional district (map), where she faced off against Republican incumbent Mike Ferguson.
 Stender lost the 7th District race by slightly more than 3,000 votes, or about 1.5% of all votes cast in the election.
 This is the closest challenge Ferguson has faced since being elected.

-Stender campaigned as a self-escribed "progressive" and advocated for stem cell research.
+Stender campaigned as a self-described "progressive" and advocated for stem cell research.

 In April 2006, Stender was endorsed by EMILY's List and Democracy for America (DFA).
 In May 2006, Stender was endorsed by The Sierra Club.
 On October 22, 2006, The New York Times endorsed Linda Stender over Mike Ferguson in the 7th district.

 The Ferguson campaign ran advertisements featuring the catchphrase "Linda Stender is a Spender," criticizing her voting record as a mayor and assemblywoman.

 In the end, The Star Ledger reported that it was in fact conservative-values women who helped to defeat Stender in her bid for Congress.